openstack-ansible/ansible-deployment-openstack-g5k/README.md

 Deployment
 ----------

-Deploying the HARNESS platform is a multi-step process requiring first requesting nodes from the job scheduler, then installing the base operating system on these nodes, preparing the nodes, and finally running the ansible deployment script.
+Deploying OpenStack is a multi-step process requiring first requesting nodes from the job scheduler, then installing the base operating system on these nodes, preparing the nodes, and finally running the ansible deployment script.

 ### Step 1: request some nodes for the deployment from the scheduler